-Subadvisors are chosen by investment advisors based on their investment background, fund management experience and any other investing-related strengths they may have.
+Investment advisors choose subadvisors because of their investment background, fund management experience and any other investing strengths they may have.
 In most cases, a subadvisor has specific investment expertise or uses an investing style that the investment advisor currently doesn’t.
 By working with a subadvisor, the investment advisor can gain access to this strategy without incurring the same overhead costs that come with doing so internally.

 Your investment advisor has a fiduciary obligation to make the best decisions possible on your and the fund’s behalf.
 So if they find that their investing knowledge is a bit thin in certain areas, they can bring on a subadvisor to help close the gaps.
 In other words, the addition of a subadvisor is meant to increase the returns associated with the fund and, in turn, your invested assets.

-Many subadvisors are hired because of their past investment experience and specialties.
+Many subadvisors have past investment experience and specialties.
 Because they’re often at the top of their field, subadvisors normally boast a track record of success.
 Additionally, a subadvisor helps out with some of the investment advisor’s daily management responsibilities, giving them more time to focus on other funds and high-level strategic decisions.

 From the perspective of an investment advisor, joining forces with a subadvisor can save them money when they’re trying to institute a new investment strategy for a fund.
 On the other hand, the extra costs that subadvisory relationship incurs eventually trickles down to the investor.
 So should you choose to invest in a sub-advised fund, keep in mind that your fees could end up being more expensive than a traditionally managed fund.

 A subadvisor is a money manager that a mutual fund or ETF uses to manage all or part of its portfolio.
 While subadvisors can indirectly offer a fund’s investors a stronger selection of investment opportunities, overall fees may be higher.
 It’s smart to do your homework here and figure out just how much your costs might increase before making the final decision to invest with a sub-advised fund.
-If you’d rather not embark down this road on your own, try working a financial advisor in your area.
+If you’d rather not embark down this road on your own, consider working with a financial advisor.

 Tips for Investing

-- A financial advisor can be a big help in navigating your various investing options and their fees.
-Finding the right financial advisor that can help you out doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+- A financial advisor can help navigate various investment options and their fees.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - When investing, try to build your investment portfolio according to your risk tolerance.
-For example, a risk-averse investor or one close to retirement will typically have an asset allocation that consists mostly of low-risk securities, like bonds and cash.
-On the other hand, an investor who can stomach some risk may choose a plethora of stocks to flesh out their portfolio.
-To get an understanding of what your portfolio should look like, stop by our asset allocation calculator.
+For example, a risk-averse investor or one close to retirement will typically have an asset allocation that consists mostly of low-risk securities.
+These include things like bonds and cash.
+Conversely, an investor who can stomach some risk may choose a plethora of stocks.
+To get an understanding of what your portfolio should look like, stop by SmartAsset’s asset allocation calculator.